MiguelMarcal/LS_proj/README.md

 	-h|--help	 	--> Displays the help menu

-	search|s <username> 	--> Dysplays the location of the user with said username and saves it to the DataBase
+	search|s <username> 	--> Displays the location of the user with said username and saves it to the DataBase

 	find|f			--> Finds and displays every user on the DB with location equal/similiar to the given location